Sumireneko/vectrize_plugin/README.md

 # vectrize_plugin for Krita
 ver 0.31
 This is an experimental plugin works on Krita,
-It can that tracing as  svg path on selected area or full image. porting from Imagetracer.js 1.2.6
+It can that tracing as  svg path on selected area or full image.

+Python Porting from Imagetracer.js 1.2.6
 https://github.com/jankovicsandras/imagetracerjs

-for Krita 5.2.2 later
+for Krita v5.2.2 later
 https://krita.org/en/

 # how to install
-To use plugin,Please Install this to  Krita 5.2.2
+To use plugin,Please Install this to  Krita v5.2.2

-Important:this plug-in need addict library
+Important:this plug-in need addict v2.4.0 library
 https://github.com/mewwts/addict
 Please Install this into pykrita directry too
 Not need Node.js.

+Thanks to each libraries and application authors!

 # Features
 * Trace as filled color area and Line Art
 * Tracing Whole image or Rectangle selection area
 * Recommend image size: smaller than 756ｘ756 pixels

-Thanks to each libraries authors!

 # Update History
 v0.31 - 2024/03/26